jim-xie-cn/Research-Deepfake/README.md

 ---

-# Work with your-self data
+# Work with data of yourself

 ## 1. Dataset Preparation